ojqbo/ht301-thermal-viewer/README.md

 # HT301 Thermal Camera Viewer

 A modern GTK4 application for viewing and capturing thermal images from the HT301 thermal camera.
-Built with Python and libadwaita for a native GNOME experience.
+Built with Python and GTK4 for a native GNOME experience.

 ![Demo on PC](screenshots/demo_PC_colormap_applied.png)